Hey Jason Heyward! Make an adjustment!

 One Small Adjustment

 I have proven with every hitter I have ever worked with that bat speed and power will increase by merely moving the hands back toward the catcher, instead of holding them close to the body.
-I have written about this topic several times, because I want readers to understand how important this simple adjustment can be for all baseball and softball hitters.

 If Jason Heyward moves his hands down to shoulder level, separates his elbows to a normal relaxed position, and moves his hands back toward the catcher before the pitch is thrown, he will finally be able to use his athleticism to hit with consistent power.